aarmiller/SimEpi/assignments/week2.md

     ##        <dbl>    <dbl>      <dbl>    <dbl>    <dbl>      <dbl>
     ## 1         75     74.3          4     158.
 13770.
 0.563

-Now how does this compare to the inpatient admissions that did not have an AMI?
+How does this compare to the inpatient admissions that did not have an AMI?
 For the non-AMI patients you should exclude patients where AMI was either the admitting diagnosis or the principal diagnosis.
-Start by finding all inpatient admissions without AMI then use the same commands as did above.
+Start by finding all inpatient admissions without AMI then use the same commands as you did above.

     ## # A tibble: 1 x 6
     ##   median_age mean_age median_los mean_los mean_pay pct_female